 In May 2019, however, her niece discovered three different handwritten Wills while clearing the late singer’s home.
-One dated from 2014 was scribbled in a notebook hidden under her sofa cushions.
+One dated from 2014 was found scribbled in a notebook and hidden under her sofa cushions.
 Most significantly, each Will contained conflicting instructions as to how the singer wanted her enormous estate divided.

-Two years later yet another Will was uncovered.
+Two years later yet another Will was unearthed.
 The document was unsigned, however, out of the four Wills it was written the most recently.
 Worryingly, this version did not make any provision for her eldest son Clarence, who is severely disabled and requires constant care.
 Ever since these documents came to light, her family have been fighting bitterly in court over which if any of the Wills could prove valid.
 In January 2020, Aretha’s niece admitted that that the feud “is not what she would have wanted for us.”

 At the time of his death Prince was not married and did not have any children, however, within three weeks nearly seven hundred hopefuls had come forward claiming to be long lost siblings or illegitimate children.
 For the past six years his five half siblings have spent the last six years squabbling over his fortune.

 Prince’s failure to write a will doesn’t just mean that he was unable to determine who would inherit his fortune.
-In life Prince was fiercely protective of his image and his music and by failing to prepare a will, the notoriously private hitmaker forfeited the right to control his musical legacy.
+In life Prince was fiercely protective of his image and music and by failing to prepare a will, the notoriously private hitmaker forfeited the right to control his musical legacy.
 It is almost certain that Prince would have wanted a say in how this priceless intellectual property should be managed in the future.
 Since Prince’s passing music kept in vault beneath his house has been has been made publically available, potentially tarnishing his reputation and legacy.
 Such is the case now with many deceased musicians including legendary rapper Tupac Shakur who has released more albums posthumously than during his lifetime.

-Hundreds came forward with claims entitling them to the immense fortune of the famous recluse despite him having no personal connection to any family or friends at the time of his death.
+Hundreds came forward with claims to the immense fortune of the famous recluse despite him having no personal connection to any family or friends at the time of his death.
 One questionable claim involved a Will that was supposedly discovered on the desk of an official at the headquarters of the Church of Latter Day Saints in Utah.
 The suspicious document left $156 million to the Mormons even though Hughes was not a Mormon and had no links to the church.
 Even more bizarrely, the Will left $156 million to a petrol station owner named Melvin Dummar, someone with no prior connection to Hughes.

 When questioned, Dummar initially suggested that he knew nothing about the Will.
 However, when authorities discovered Dummar’s fingerprint on the envelope, he claimed that a well-dressed man had left the Will in a sealed envelope at Dummar’s service station with instructions to deliver it to the Mormon headquarters.
 When asked as to why Hughes would leave such a large gift to a stranger Dummar claimed to have once saved Hughes’ life when he found a dishevelled man lying at the side of the road in the Nevada desert.
 As the suspicious Will was rife with spelling errors and factual inaccuracies the authorities determined that it must be a forgery.